Friday, 7 May 2021

 I’d drawn up a list of fixtures in the Bedfordshire County League Supplementary Cup competitions and had marked down the fixture between the reserve sides of Totternhoe and The 61 FC a few days later.

-However, my plans hit a snag as I was left without a main Saturday game after Colney Heath posted that they were not allowing a crowd for their Spring Cup game against Rayners Lane.
+However, my plans hit a snag when I was left without a main Saturday game.
+Colney Heath FC had announced that crowds were not permitted to attend their Spring Cup game against Rayners Lane.
 I summed up the possibilities.

-Ideally, I wanted to make a few hours of my adventure, ideally with some cricket thrown in.
+Ideally, I wanted to make a few hours of my adventure, with some cricket thrown in if possible.
 Dunstable Town CC was just a hundred yards away from Totternhoe’s Recreation Ground and advertised a friendly against Hounslow & Whitton.
 Problem solved!

-I’d even bagged a football bonus, as Lancot Park were taking on Real Haynes in the Supplementary Cup C with a 2.15 kick-off.
+I’d even bagged a football bonus, as Lancot Park were taking on Real Haynes in the Supplementary Cup C with a 2.15 kick-off at the same venue.
 I reckoned I could see most of the first half of that after some cricket before popping along Dunstable Road for the main game.

-I was nearing the ground when a loud cheer went up.
+I was nearing the Recreation Ground when a loud cheer went up.
 I asked a couple of gents if I’d missed a goal.
 They confirmed that the hosts had taken the lead in the first minute.
 Winger Ed Horne had netted.

 I took stock of the surroundings.
 The first thing to grab my attention was just how young both sides were, which was good to see.
 Even younger than some FA Youth Cup ties I’d previously attended.
 Consequently, the pace was relentless.